 The general economy of Butte County, California has begun to recover from the impacts of COVID-19.
-The unemployment rate for Butte County was 7.3%, and 11.6%, respectively, at June 2021 and June 2020.
-The District has approved a balanced budget for the 2021-2022 year.
-Throughout the Covid-19 pandemic, management has continued to carefully monitor district finances while responding quickly to the guidelines from Public Health and other Federal, State and Local directives.
+The unemployment rate for Butte County was 4%, and 7.7%, respectively, at June 2022 and June 2021.
+The District has approved a balanced budget for the 2022-2023 year.
 The District also continues to focus on providing quality recreation programs and well-maintained parks to the Chico community.
 The costs of these programs are consistently monitored to provide reasonably priced services to the community.